Google Posts: Everything You Need to Know About [Complete Guide 2021]

 You might create stunning Google posts, but if no one sees them, what’s the point?

-Here comes into the spotlight the crucial role that Local SEO has to help you improve your customer experience with timely information.
+Here comes into the spotlight the crucial role that Local SEO has in helping you improve your customer experience with timely information.

 When customers have more access to your business information and updates, they can make better decisions as they browse.